How Healthcare Providers Benefit From EHR-CRM Integration

 First with the coming of Meaningful Use and now Value-Based Care to replace it, healthcare providers have been heavily encouraged to adopt IT systems in their practice.
-For the hospitals and large practices which did adopt an electronic health record (EHR) solution, it should be heart-wrenching to think of yet another IT system considering how time-consuming and expensive such a venture can be.
+For the hospitals and large practices that did adopt electronic health records (EHR), it should be heart-wrenching to think of yet another IT system, considering how time-consuming and expensive such a venture can be.
 Still, no EHR can satisfy all the needs when it comes to managing relationships with patients.

 As a system that tracks interactions with patients across every possible channel (both online and offline), it provides a complete picture of a relationship, not necessarily treatment only, which can always be improved or tweaked as required.
 However, healthcare CRM as such is only making its way to win users.
 A low awareness of its impressive functional scope and of its direct link to acquiring more patients and delivering higher-quality care is one of the reasons for its moderate adoption rates.